 US accuses Syria of mass executions and burning the bodies

-In this Oct.
-1, 2015 file-pool photo, Stuart Jones speaks at a news conference at the U.S. Embassy in the heavily fortified Green Zone in Baghdad, Iraq, Thursday, Oct.
-1, 2015.
-The Trump administration is accusing the Syrian government carrying out mass killings of thousands of prisoners and burning the dead bodies in a large crematorium outside the capital.
+This image provided by the State Department and DigitalGlobe, taken Jan.
+15, 2015, a satellite image of what the State Department described as a building in a prison complex in Syria that was modified to support a crematorium.
+The Trump administration accused the Syrian government of carrying out mass killings of thousands of prisoners and burning the dead bodies in a large crematorium outside the capital.

 |Title